Technology developed for humans.

 1. 1

-1. Paralympic athlete Jun-beom Park sitting in his wheelchair practicing archery
+1. Paralympic athlete Jun-beom Park sitting in his wheelchair practising archery

 A new challenge.